 Submitted: 17 December 2020; Revised: 9 February 2021; Accepted: 11 February 2021; Published online first: 24 February 2021

-Drug switches between drug products with the same active substance occur frequently and mostly between two generic drug products .
+Drug switches between products with the same active substance occur commonly in the Netherlands and mostly between two generic drug products .
 Drug switching should not be clinically problematic, as interchangeability is supported by the demonstration of bioequivalence .
-However, a number of patients, physicians and pharmacists seem to have a negative perception of generic drugs and drug switching , and indeed for some drug adverse reactions related to drug switches have been reported .
+However, a number of patients, physicians and pharmacists have a negative perception of generic drugs and drug switching , and indeed some adverse reactions related to drug switches have been reported .
 This clinical discomfort should be avoided.

-Observational field research was conducted in Dutch pharmacies during November and December 2019.
+Observational field research was conducted in pharmacies in the Netherlands during November and December 2019.
 A total of 400 pharmacies were approached from the database of the Utrecht Pharmacy Practice network for Education and Research (UPPER) .
-Pharmacies were preselected by geographical spreading, limited travel time, and the research protocol was approved by the UPPER Institutional Review Board.
-In a pilot study drug switches were registered during a 6-hour visit to a local pharmacy.
+Pharmacies were selected on the basis of geographical spread and with a maximum 2-hour travel time from the city of Utrecht.
+The research protocol was approved by the UPPER Institutional Review Board.

-Drug switches were recorded by one researcher (MH) at each pharmacy’s counter, for one full day.
-A drug switch was defined as the replacement of a patient’s drug product with a drug product containing the same active pharmaceutical ingredient, the same strength, the same dosage form and the same route of administration, but from a different manufacturer (brand or generic).
-Drug switches for drugs destined for home delivery or storage in the pharmacy’s service lockers were included in the study, whereas pre-packed and pre-sorted packets for polypharmacy patients were excluded from the study for practicality.
-The researcher used notification systems but was also depended on pharmacy personnel to notice drug switches.
+Drug switches were recorded on a paper form by one researcher (MH) at each pharmacy’s counter, for one working day.
+A drug switch was defined as the replacement of a patient’s drug product with a drug product containing the same active pharmaceutical ingredient, at the same strength, in the same dosage form and with the same route of administration, but from a different manufacturer (branded or generic).
+Drug switches for drugs destined for home delivery or storage in the pharmacy’s service lockers were included in the study, whereas pre-packed and pre-sorted packets for polypharmacy patients were excluded from the study for reasons of practicality.
+The researcher used software embedded automatic notification systems at each pharmacy where possible, but was also dependent on pharmacy personnel to report drug switches manually.

-Pharmacy characteristics (predominant healthcare insurer, ownership status) were registered.
-Per drug switch, the reason, the INN, the dose, the manufacturer, and patient’s health insurance company were registered.
+Pharmacy characteristics (predominant healthcare insurer, ownership status) were recorded.
+Per drug switch, the reason, INN, dose, manufacturer, and the patient’s health insurance company were recorded.
 Pharmacists were interviewed regarding their view on drug switching and the reasons behind drug switching.
-Descriptive data analysis was used.
+Simple descriptive statistics were performed with Microsoft Excel and R.

-Nationwide shortages were identified from Farmanco – the drug shortage report system from the Dutch Pharmacists Association – which contains manufacturers’ confirmed shortages lasting longer than 14 days .
-If a drug switch was because of a drug shortage that was neither a result of local pharmacy practice, nor nationwide, then the reason for the switch was considered a distribution issue at the wholesale level.
+Nationwide shortages were identified from Farmanco – the drug shortage report system from the Dutch Pharmacists Association – which lists manufacturer confirmed shortages lasting longer than 14 days .
+If a drug switch was due to a drug shortage that was neither a result of local pharmacy practice nor described in Farmanco then the reason for the switch was considered to be the result of a distribution issue at the wholesale level.

-Out of 400 approached pharmacies, 19 were willing to participate (4.8%); for 16 pharmacies visits could be scheduled and were included in the study.
-These pharmacies differed by predominant health insurance company: Zilveren Kruis/Achmea (6), Menzis (4), Zorg en Zekerheid (3), VGZ/CZ (2) and Salland (1), and ownership: pharmacy chain (4), franchise (5), independent (7).
+Out of 400 approached pharmacies, 19 were willing to participate (4.8%).
+Of these, for 16 pharmacies visits could be scheduled and were included in the study.
+These pharmacies differed by the predominant health insurance companies: Zilveren Kruis/Achmea (6), Menzis (4), Zorg en Zekerheid (3), VGZ/CZ (2) and Salland (1), and by ownership: pharmacy chain (4), franchise (5), independent (7).

-In total, 207 drug switches were registered; 13 on average per day per pharmacy (range: 4–24).
+In total, 207 drug switches were recorded; 13 on average per day, per pharmacy (range: 4–24).
 As expected, most drug switches were between generic products (86%, 177/207).
-Moreover, 6% (12/207) of switches was from a brand-name product to a generic product.
-Drug switches between two brand-name products, e.g. imported from another European country, accounted for 4% (8/207), and switching from a generic product to a brand-name product accounted for 3% (7/207) of the drug switches.
-Finally, 1% (3/207) of the drug witches was between compounded products, see Table 1.
+6% (12/207) of switches were from a brand-name product to a generic product.
+Drug switches between two brand-name products, e.g. imported from another European country, accounted for 4% (8/207) of switches and switching from a generic product to a brand-name product accounted for 3% (7/207) of switches.
+Finally, only 1% (3/207) of the drug switches were between compounded products, see Table 1.

 As depicted in Figure 1, most drug switches were a result of nationwide shortages (32%, 66/207) or the Dutch tender system (23%, 47/207).
-Agreements between wholesalers and pharmacists to dispense a drug product from a specific manufacturer were responsible for 12% (25/207) of the registered drug switches.
+Agreements between wholesalers and pharmacists to dispense a drug product from a specific manufacturer were responsible for 12% (25/207) of the recorded drug switches.
 In addition, 11% (22/207) of the drug switches were presumably caused by wholesalers’ distribution issues, resulting in shortage at the pharmacy, while favourable financial margins were the reason for 10% (21/207) of the drug switches.
-Moreover, local out-of-stock issues at the pharmacy, not caused by wholesalers’ distribution issues, were indicated as the reason for 5% (10/207) of the drug switches.
-Finally, 4% (8/207) were at the request of the patient, while 3% (7/207) were initiated by the pharmacists, and only one by the prescriber.
+Moreover, local stock issues at the pharmacy, not caused by wholesalers’ distribution issues, were indicated as the reason for 5% (10/207) of the drug switches.
+Finally, 4% (8/207) were at the request of the patient, while 3% (7/207) were initiated by the pharmacist, and only one switch (0.5%) was initiated by the prescriber.

-During the interview, 12 of the 16 pharmacists indicated that the number of registered drug switches was an underestimation of a normal days’ practice, whereas 4 pharmacists indicated it was representative.
-Fifteen pharmacists reported an annual increase in the number of drug switches.
-Furthermore, based on daily experience, 11 and 5 of the 16 pharmacists estimated that drug shortages and the Dutch tender system, respectively, were the main causes for drug switches.
-In addition, 9 pharmacists were of the opinion that generic drugs are interchangeable, while 4 believed that these are not interchangeable, and three pharmacists had a neutral position on interchangeability.
+During the interview, 12 of the 16 pharmacists (75%) indicated that the number of recorded drug switches was an underestimation of a normal days’ practice, whereas 4 pharmacists (25%) indicated that it was representative.
+Fifteen pharmacists (94%) reported an annual increase in the number of drug switches.
+Furthermore, based on daily experience, 11 of the 16 pharmacists (69%) estimated that drug shortages were the main cause for drug switches, while 5 (31%) reported that the Dutch tender system was the main cause.
+In addition, the majority of pharmacists (9/16, 56%) were of the opinion that generic drugs are interchangeable, while 4 pharmacists (25%) believed that they are not interchangeable.
+Three pharmacists (19%) had a neutral position on interchangeability.

 Table 1 pending to upload